 Nancy Virginia went to be with her beloved Lord on Good Friday, the very day Jesus died.
 On a day that we reflect on the crucifixion of Jesus and His death at Calvary, we rejoice that because of the sacrifice of our Lord, Easter Sunday is coming.
 This is the hope to which Nancy Virginia clung and what gave her courage through the ups and downs of life.
 Shortly before she passed, she said to her daughters who were with her, "I'm almost Home."
 Each of us who love her, and will carry this ache of missing her, rest in the comfort of knowing she finally made it "on her way" to her final destination.
 The ripple effects of her well-lived life will continue for generations.

 Visitation will be held at Anderson Funeral Home in Crozet on Tuesday, April 18 from 5 to 8 p.m.
 Burial will be held at Hillsboro Cemetery in Crozet on Wednesday, April 19 at 11 a.m.
 A Celebration of Life Service will be held at 1 p.m. on Wednesday, April 19, at Trinity Presbyterian Church in Charlottesville, VA

 In addition to flowers, the family requests donations to The Hospice of the Piedmont - 675 Peter Jefferson Pkwy, Charlottesville, VA 22911, (434-817-6900).

 Anderson Funeral Home of Crozet, VA is in charge of arrangements.

-To send a flower arrangement to the family of Nancy Virginia Bain, please click here to visit our Sympathy Store.
+To send a flower arrangement or to plant trees in memory of Nancy Virginia Bain, please click here to visit our Sympathy Store.